 Note: All submissions are subject to editorial correction.

-The target publication date for the first issue of Voices is Dec.
-9. If your submission is selected for publication, you will receive two complimentary contributor’s copies.
+A release date for the inaugural issue of Voices will be announced soon.
+If your submission is selected for publication, you will receive two complimentary contributor’s copies.
 You will retain your copyright.

 Ready to Send in Your Submission?